zzzgit/element/examples/docs/en-US/checkbox.md

 Checkbox with button styles.

-:::demo You just need to change `el-checkbox` element into `el-checkbox-button` element.
+:::demo You just need to change `el-checkbox` jade into `el-checkbox-button` jade.
 We also provide `size` attribute.
 ```html
 <template>
   <div>